If you need to get off this page quickly for any reason, click this button and the page will automatically switch you to the BBC news website.

 There are a number of other local and national services which can offer help and support if you are affected by domestic abuse.
 They are open now to support you, although they may not be providing support face-to-face.
 Their contact details can be found by clicking here.

-Domestic violence disclosure scheme (also known as “Clare’s Law”)
+Domestic Abuse Disclosure Scheme (also known as “Clare’s Law”)

 Under this scheme you can ask the police to check whether a new, former or existing partner has a violent past.
 This is called ‘right to ask’.
 If records show that you may be at risk of domestic abuse from a partner, the police will consider disclosing the information.
 A disclosure can be made if it is legal, proportionate and necessary to do so.